wwarthen/RomWBW/Source/Doc/Applications.md

 | YM2151    |  1st    | 0cah     | stereo
 | YM2151    |  2nd    | 0cbh     | stereo

-Inconsistant, garbled or distorted playback can be an indication that your CPU clock speed is too high for your sound chip.
+Inconsistent, garbled or distorted playback can be an indication that your CPU clock speed is too high for your sound chip.
 In this case, if your platform supports speed switching, then the CPUSPD application can be used to reduce your processor speed.